awsdocs/aws-control-tower-guide/doc_source/create-afc-customized-account.md

 1. Expand the **Account factory customization** section\.

-1. Enter the blueprint hub account ID that contains your Service Catalog products and choose **Validate**\.
+1. Enter the account ID of the blueprint hub account that contains your Service Catalog products and choose **Validate**\.
+For more information about a blueprint hub account, see [Customize accounts with Account Factory Customization \(AFC\)](af-customization-page.md)\.

 1. Select the dropdown menu that contains all blueprints from your Service Catalog Product List \(all custom and partner blueprints\)\.
 Choose a blueprint and corresponding version to deploy\.